Phileo Damansara MRT station: Exits and entrances

 The station has two entrances.
 Entrance A is located across the Sprint Expressway (and also across the Selangor-Kuala Lumpur border) from the station, at the side of Jalan 16/11 and adjacent to the Phileo Damansara Commercial Centre.
-It is connected to the station by a pedestrian link bridge over the Sprint Highway.
-Entrance B is on the north side of the Sprint Highway (same side as the station).
+It is connected to the station by a long pedestrian link bridge over the Sprint Expressway.
+Entrance B is on the north side of the Sprint Highway (directly beneath the station).